TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 Now that you know the life cycle of objects more accurately, we will deal initially with the creation of objects.
 You are allowed to produce only self-consistent aggregates.
-In the car example from earlier, this means that, in preparing the car, the wheels and the engine must be created and immediately too, because the car object is in an inconsistent state otherwise.
+In the car example from earlier, this means that, in preparing the car, the wheels and the engine must be created immediately too, because the car object is in an inconsistent state otherwise.

 In simple initializations, it is recommended that you use the constructor of the